 All the Hebrew prophets had told their people: “Do what God tells you.”
-Now Mary as Hebrew prophet became the successor of the Hebrew prophets of divided Israel by speaking for the living God: “Do whatever he tells you” Jn 2:5.
+Now Mary became the successor of the Hebrew prophets of torn Israel by speaking for the living God: “Do whatever he tells you” Jn 2:5.
 After she spoke those words his public ministry was on and she became obedient to him.

 The Eternal Wedding Feast

 That wedding feast at Cana, where Rabbi Yeshua provided the wine, itself was a foretaste of a wedding feast like no other.